shelleywong/CSCI211-Course-Materials/Labs/lab05.md

   * Exercise 3:  211/lab05_convert
   * Exercise 4:  211/lab05_removedup<br>

-You will submit a separate list.cpp to Turnin for each exercise.
+You will submit a separate list.cpp to INGInious for each exercise.

-> Note: You will ONLY submit the list.cpp file -- your solution needs to work with the provided files, or else your code may not pass the tests on Turnin.
+> Note: You will ONLY submit the list.cpp file -- your solution needs to work with the provided files, or else your code may not pass the tests on INGInious.

 ## Exercise 1: Compare Value to List Elements